Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 	This will automatically perform an experiment with 100 trials, but the number of trials can be controlled by specifying an integer as a command line argument.
 If the number specified is less than 100, no experiment will be run.
+Say that you wanted to run 101 trials in an experiment.
+	Then you would type 'python experiment.py 101'.
 If an experiment is performed, a csv file containing experimental data will be outputted.

 	To produce the histogram and stats, in the command line type 'python produce_plots.py'.
 Press the return key.